galibest2/as.180.369/contrib/galibest2/class-03-abstract-and-intro-draft.md

 # Abstract

-As immigration policies grow with the nation and its political landscape, many narratives are presented to the media regarding the impact immigrants have on native-born workers.
-Through this paper, I hope to focus on the impact of immigration on labor force participation and see how the real-world impacts vary from those predicted based on theory.
-Furthermore, I aim to track media coverage regarding immigration policy and note if any changes in labor participation, or deviation from economic theory, could be attributed to media coverage.

-To ensure an analysis that is representative of the nuances within immigration policy, I plan to classify the interactions between native-born workers and immigrants in the following ways: immigrants are high-skilled complements, immigrants are low-skilled complements, immigrants are high-skilled substitutes, and immigrants are low-skilled substitutes.
+This paper explores the relationship between immigration policies, media coverage, and fluctuations in native-born labor force participation.
+With a focus on real-world examples, I aim to showcase how reality deviates from economic theory and whether media coverage drives these deviations.

+To ensure a robust analysis, various combinations of high or low-skilled, and substitution or complementary immigration examples will be researched.

-As my paper progresses, I hope to establish immigration’s impact on native-born workers ranging from unemployment to discouragement based on the works of Ríos‐Avila (Ríos‐Avila, 2016).
-Furthermore, I hope to highlight trends surrounding native internal migration as noted by Borjas and Card (Borjas, 2021) (Card, 2001).
-Following this, I hope to take inspiration from Scheve and establish core differences between theory and literature regarding labor-market competition and immigration policy (Scheve, 2001).
-Finally, I hope to look at the case study surrounding the effect of the Mariel Boatlift as researched by Card (Card, 1990).
+Drawing on existing literature, the paper examines immigration’s impact on native-born unemployment and discouragement, referencing the work of Ríos‐Avila (Ríos‐Avila, 2016).
+Additionally, the paper shall highlight trends surrounding native internal migration as noted by Borjas and Card (Borjas, 2021) (Card, 2001).
+Following this, an exploration of Scheve's work will note core deviations from real-world results and theory (Scheve, 2001).
+The Mariel Boatlift case study, as researched by Card, will also be further examined (Card, 1990).

-After a comprehensive review of existing literature, I hope to introduce a model, inspired by Dustmann, to display the labor market impact of immigration (Dustmann, 2008).
+A model, inspired by Dustmann, will be used to examine the labor market impact of immigration (Dustmann, 2008).

-Based on my personal beliefs surrounding bias and echo chambers, I hypothesize that deviations from economic theory will align with moments where media coverage surrounding immigration was predominantly negative.
-This prediction is made under the assumption that media can heavily influence public sentiment and, subsequently, labor market dynamics.
-In recognizing that finding a trend between media and labor market dynamics may be difficult, a higher-level hypothesis would be that immigrants will offer an initial shock of disincentivizing the domestic workforce until the labor market recalibrates.
+I hypothesize that deviations from economic theory will align with moments where related media coverage was predominantly negative.
+This paper was produced with the hopes that it can contribute to more nuanced discussions regarding immigration.

-I hope that this paper can contribute to more nuanced discussions on immigration by highlighting the diversity among immigrant types, their economic impacts, and the impact of media coverage.

 # Introduction